Search

 Link properties

 Links, like objects, can also contain properties.
 These are used to store metadata about the link.
-Due to how they're persisted under the hood, link properties have a few additional constraints: they're always single and optional.
+Due to how they're persisted under the hood, link properties have the additional constraint of always being single.

 Link properties require non-trivial syntax to use them, so they are considered to be an advanced feature.
 In many cases, regular properties should be used instead.
 To paraphrase a famous quote: "Link properties are like a parachute, you don't need them very often, but when you do, they can be clutch."